swcarpentry/python-novice-inflammation/_episodes/07-errors.md

    then it will be called an `IndentationError`."
-- "A `NameError` will occur if you use a variable that has not been defined, either because you meant to use quotes around a string, you forgot to define the variable, or you just made a typo."
+- "A `NameError` will occur if you use a variable that has not been defined, either because you meant to use quotes around a string, you forgot to define the variable, or you made a typo."
 - "Containers like lists and strings will generate errors if you try to access items in them that do not exist.
 This type of error is called an `IndexError`."
 - "Trying to read a file that does not exist will give you an `FileNotFoundError`.